 However, if you’re planning to challenge your limits while doing hip thrusts, you should consider an option with straps.

-They take longer to attach but they’re the safest and prevent the barbell from sliding off and causing injuries.
+They take longer to attach, but they’re the safest, preventing the barbell from sliding off and causing injuries.

 If you’ve been lifting for a while and your body starts to get a little sweaty, loaded barbells can be pretty slippery, which can be a huge risk of injuries if it slips and falls.